Paul0henr1qu3/luizalabs_employee_manager/README.md

 # Luizalabs Employee Manager
-The purpose of this coding test is to evaluate your skills using Python and the Django web framework.

 ## Django Coding Test
 The purpose of this coding test is to evaluate your skills using Python and the Django web